-Hello xxx!
+Hello Selina,

 How are you?
 I hope you are fine.

-Yesterday I have found a very cool online shop.
+Yesterday I found a very cool online shop.
 The shop is called teenzshop.
-I have bought there very cool clothes.
-I’m going to tell you.
-The first think I bought was a very cool sweater, with a rainbow on the backside.
-The sweater is only made of cotton.
-I have payed $14,99.
+I have bought some very cool clothes there.
+I’m going to tell you about them.
+The first thing I bought was a very cool sweater with a rainbow on the backside.
+The sweater is made of 100% cotton.
+I payed $14,99.
 I really enjoy this cool sweater.

 I also bought very nice jeans.
-The jeans have a very nice colour, they are light blue and a little bit of withe and grey.
-The end of the jeans are rolled up.
-The jeans material is only cotton.
-The jeans price was at $14,99.
+They are a very nice colour, they are light blue with a little bit of white and grey.
+The legs of the jeans are rolled up.
+The jeans are made of cotton.
+They were only $14,99.
 I really like the colour of the jeans.
 They are perfect jeans for school.

-At last I have bought trousers too.
+Last but not least I bought a pair of trousers.
 But these trousers are more like sweatpants.
 There are holes in the fabric at knee height.
-They have cost $15,99.
+They were $15,99.
 They are also made of cotton.
 They look pretty good.
-I think I’m going to were them on the weekends at home.
+I think I’m going to wear them on weekends at home.

 I hope you like the clothes too.

-All the best Elisabeth
+All the best,

+Elisabeth